-- If you stay actively engaged (ask questions and contribute to class and on piazza, get your work in on time, apply recommendations to how to improve in HWs/project) it's an easy A. - There is no punishment curve and there is always a reward curve (I have no problem with everyone getting an A if everyone deserves it) - If you are concerned about your grade, come and see us at office hours and we can assess how we think you're doing - Note the drop dates and how they mesh with assignment due dates; you can do an assignment early and have us look at it if you're concerned and a deadline is approaching: (This is for 2022) - 9/9: deadline to add/change to PNP/drop and get a refund (hw1 out but not yet due) - 10/7: deadline to withdraw w/o W (hw1 and project proposal should be graded; hw2 out but not yet due) - 11/11: drop deadline (hw1+2 graded, hw3 just submitted, project report v1 hopefully graded)
+- If you stay actively engaged (ask questions and contribute to class and on piazza/slack, get your work in on time, apply recommendations to how to improve in HWs/project) it's an easy A. - There is no punishment curve and there is always a reward curve (I have no problem with everyone getting an A if everyone deserves it) - If you are concerned about your grade, come and see us at office hours and we can assess how we think you're doing - Note the drop dates and how they mesh with assignment due dates; you can do an assignment early and have us look at it if you're concerned and a deadline is approaching.
+See the website (https://jonmay.github.io/USC-CS662/) but do point out any errors